Part-time Faculty Positions

 Throughout the year, the School accepts resumes and support materials from professionals seeking part-time teaching positions in various areas.
 In all correspondence, applicants should specify their area of expertise, and indicate to what department their materials should be forwarded.

-Materials are sent to the appropriate department(s), placed on file for reference, and are typically not returned.
+Materials are sent to the appropriate department(s) and placed on file for review.
 Department chairs will contact applicants if interested in discussing their qualifications with regard for teaching opportunities.

 Materials and general inquiries can be sent to the attention of: